-We have welcomed many visitors from around the world to our school.
-In 2015 the International Bateson Institute chose us as an example of exemplary practice in the field of education and brought 10 researchers from a multitude of different fields.
-Recently we have hosted academics and professors from Tokyo University, Belgium and Spain as well as local authority advisors, head teachers, teachers, students and researchers.
+We welcomed many visitors to our school.
+We have hosted academics and professors from the UK and around the world as well as local authority advisors, head teachers, teducators, students and researchers.
 We are a friendly, open setting and welcome the multiple perspectives that visitors bring.

 Workshops and Conferences

-Our headteacher Louise Lowings has presented at Sightlines conferences in London, shared our work with the Institute of Education in Stockholm, with academics at Tokyo University and in China for the East Asia Regional Council of Schools.
+Our headteacher Louise Lowings has presented at Sightlines conferences in London, shared our work with the Institute of Education in Stockholm, with practitioners and academics at Tokyo University, Los Andes University in Bogata, Erasmus Brussels University, and in China for the East Asia Regional Council of Schools.
 Our Deputy Head Helen Torr has run workshops for Early Years practitioners and is a specialist Montessori teacher as well as being an SLE for the local authority.
 We also run network days at nursery for practitioners who are interested in our practice.
 We are flexible and can arrange bespoke training dependent on the needs of your practitioners and setting.